/

 What is ePlan?

-An ePlan is a digital data file in the LandXML data format which represents cadastral and administrative information related to a plan.
-This includes a subset of survey data which is also contained in the Abstract of Field Records, used to connect to MGA.
+An ePlan is a digital data file that represents cadastral and administrative information related to a plan.
+This includes a subset of survey data that is also contained in the Abstract of Field Records.

 An ePlan is created using the SCFF methodology, which uses a DXF CAD file as the basis for providing plan and survey geometries.
-The SCFF is converted to ePlan using the ePlan Portal and associated services which validate the ePlan and allow for additional administrative data to be supplied (for example, easement information).
+The SCFF is converted to ePlan using the ePlan Portal and associated services that validate the ePlan and allow additional administrative data to be added, for example easement information.

-Once the ePlan is complete, it can be used in SPEAR by fitting it to a new or existing SPEAR application.
+Once the ePlan is complete, it can be used in SPEAR by attaching it to a new or existing SPEAR application.
 The ePlan will appear in SPEAR as a visualised PDF plan.
-The visualised PDF plan is used as the legal visual representation of the plan upon registration.
+The visualised PDF plan becomes the title diagram following registration.

 What are the benefits of ePlan?

-• high integrity updating of cadastral databases, including the Victorian Online Titles System, the digital cadastre, and the survey control network.
+In time, ePlan will facilitate the updating of cadastral databases, including the Victorian Online Titles System (VOTS), the digital cadastre, and the survey control network, to achieve a higher level of integrity.

-The SCFF represents a defined structure of cadastral CAD layers in the Drawing Exchange Format (DXF) version 2010.
+The SCFF is a defined structure of cadastral CAD layers in the Drawing Exchange Format (DXF) version 2010.
 The SCFF format was co-designed in 2020 through collaboration with the surveying industry.

 The SCFF is used as the primary building block for creating an ePlan.
-There are 73 standard layers in the SCFF, which are used to define boundary, textual and survey information.
+There are 73 standard layers in the SCFF that are used to define boundary, textual and survey information.
 Most CAD drawings only require a small subset of these layers.

 Applying the SCFF layering requirements enables a licensed surveyor to create an ePlan.